HagenGress/HagenGress.github.io/_projects/bacteria/index.md

 ---
 layout: post
 title: Antibacterial Susceptibility Testing (AST)
+location: Research Project, Boston University, 2019-2021
-description: I fabricated a microfluidic platform for AST and used an all-electrical detection scheme to measure ion concentration fluctuations as an indicator of bacteria viability.
+description: Developed a microfluidic platform for rapid AST using all-electrical detection of ion concentration fluctuations as a proxy for bacterial viability.
 order: 3
 skills: []